dat255-BurdensBananer/DAT255/README.md

 ## Directory
 ### portablecdm
-The original source code for the app.
+The source code for our project.
-### Src
-New developed source code.
 ### Doc
 #### Team reflections
 Here the weekly team reflections can be found.